sc-ventures/cloudbreak-documentation/docs/common/create-adv-4.md

 #### Recipes

-This option allows you to select previously uploaded recipes (scripts that will be run pre- or post- cluster deployment) for each host group.
-For more information on default and custom blueprints, refer to [Recipes](recipes.md).
+This option allows you to select previously uploaded recipes (scripts that can be run pre or post cluster deployment) for each host group.
+For more information on recipes, refer to [Recipes](recipes.md).

 **Related Links**
 [Recipes](recipes.md)